 If you decide that organisational culture change is realistic, there are still likely to be barriers to making the change.
 Using the same tool to diagnose your current culture and to set our your future vision allows you to identify barriers at each step of the way, and put together a plan for tackling them.

-When planning organisational culture change, the key, above all else, is to spend the time beforehand thinking, discussing, engaging colleagues, and planning the whole process, before ‘pressing the button’.
+When planning organisational culture change, the key, above all else, is to spend the time beforehand thinking, discussing, engaging colleagues, managing internal customers and expectations, and planning the whole process, before ‘pressing the button’.

 Planning and implementing organisational culture change is covered extensively on our leadership and management courses.
 To find out more, get in touch below.